Two-directional simultaneous inference for high-dimensional models: Example 3. Sparse latent factor models

-Conditions (D1)--(D5) yields the asymptotical normality of $\widetilde\b_j$, which implies Condition (A1).
+We now establish the validity of the proposed TOSI procedure.
+To establish the asymptotic properties, we need the regularity Conditions (D1)-(D6) given in {Appendix C.1.3 of Supplementary Materials.} Conditions (D1)--(D5) yields the asymptotical normality of $\widetilde\b_j$, which implies Condition (A1).
 Conditions (A2) and (A3) can be proved by considering Condition (D6).
 Finally, Condition (D6.3) implies (A4).
 Then we give the following theorem whose proofs are deferred to Appendix C.2 in Supplementary Materials.

 \begin{Theorem} Under Conditions (D1)-(D6), the same conclusions in Theorems \ref{th:maxtest} -- \ref{th:multitestBH} can be obtained. \end{Theorem}